-The Weave of G>O>D> says — Time is a clear feature of the universe, at least as we human beings experience it.
+The Practice of Continuing Creation says — Time is a clear feature of the universe, at least as we human beings experience it.
 We should remember that without time, there would be no death and no entropy.
 But without time there would also be no birth and no Continuing Creation!
 Without the flow of time, we would not be able to move, compare, remember, or think.
 Perhaps we could not even exist.
 Perhaps birth and death do not require time, but it is time that requires birth and death.
 If so, then perhaps we cannot have birth without also having death.

 Understand that Destruction is the Destruction of Pattern & Organization

 Even geologic formations are destroyed by forces such as wind, water flow, quakes, volcanic activity, and by life (especially by human life!).
-The Dance of Shiva —

 Even open plains must be destroyed in order for a canyon to be formed.

-However, the underlying building blocks – the atoms — of the plains are not destroyed.
+However, the underlying building blocks – the atoms – of the plains are not destroyed.
 They are recycled into the ground, riverbed, and seashore, where they can be used to form new canyons, river-bottoms, and beaches.
 (Similarly, in the biological world, a tree must die in order for insects, fungi, and bacteria to emerge from consuming the tree’s roots, branches, and leaves.)
+The Dance of Shiva

 So really, it is not the underlying matter but the pattern, the organization, the structure that is destroyed… so that it can be changed.
 In other words, “The land used to be patterned flat, and now it has the pattern of a deep groove in it.”
 Changing pattern is the principle of Creative Destruction, symbolized by the Dance of Shiva.